 To guard the integrity of the degree and to more accurately assess a student's competence in meeting the requirements of the degree, each program must be completed within a specified period of time.

 The Master of Arts in Biblical Studies (MABS), a two-year program, must be completed within four calendar years from the date of matriculation.
 This also applies to the MABS Jerusalem track.

-The Master of Arts in Pastoral Studies, a two-year program, must be completed within four calendar years of matriculation.
+The Master of Arts in Christian Leader, a two-year program, must be completed within four calendar years of matriculation.

 The Master of Divinity, a three-year program, must be completed within six calendar years of matriculation.

 The Bachelor's degrees must be completed within eight calendar years from the date of matriculation.